jekyll-store/front/README.md

 * Percent
 * Tiered

+## json

+`products.json` must have the fields used for the products explicitly stated.

 ## Reset Hook

 To keep your [Microservice](https://github.com/jekyll-store/microservice) instance (or similar) up to date.
 Make sure to create a [github webhook](https://developer.github.com/webhooks/creating/) on your repository with it's reset url.